rogeralmato/django_event_project/README.md

 ### Event Detail View
 ```
 class EventDetailView(UserPassesTestMixin, DetailView):
+    """
+    Class based view for the page of a particular event.

+    Args:
+        model: Event
+        template_name:event_details.html

+    """
     model = Event
     template_name = 'event_details.html'

     def test_func(self):
+        # Function to make sure that the person who is accessing an event has permisions to do it.
         event = self.get_object()
         if self.request.user.is_authenticated:
             return True